8Ginette8/CH3Div_complementarity/README.md

 For further usages and perfect reproducibility, the SDMapCH native database (v1.3) and associated metadata are openly available on [Dryad](https://doi.org/10.5061/dryad.stqjq2cdk).

-Also note that v1.0 of the TraitCH dataset was here used.
-A second version is now available folowing the same link at [Zenodo](https://doi.org/10.5281/zenodo.15063844).
+Also note that v1.0 of the TraitCH dataset was here used. v2.0 is now available folowing the same link at [Zenodo](https://doi.org/10.5281/zenodo.15063844).

 ## Scripts description
 - `open_r_windows.bat` and `open_r_maclinus.sh`: to open R in the right environment.